 Step 3: ARTICULATING THE EVP

 HR teams are frequently in charge of Employee Value Proposition initiatives because they are the ones most responsible for employee recruitment and engagement.
-However, it is critical to include marketing specialists and graphic designers in the process.
+However, it is critical to include marketing specialists, virtual assistants and graphic designers in the process.
 After all, telling stories is what they do all day!
 Finally, your EVP will require internal and external “campaigns” as well as an ongoing communication strategy, so having a playbook and collateral to keep these communications grounded in your EVP is critical.

 A marketing specialist will develop a series of EVP themes that express the value you bring to employees in the form of storytelling or campaign ideas, establishing the key message, voice, tone, and some key phrases and taglines.
 The graphic designer brings the central theme to life with visuals and any relevant creative assets, such as social media templates, banners, brochures, web page designs, and videos, once the central theme has been established.
 Retail brands’ physical stores are a valuable asset in spreading their message; don’t forget to include in-store signage as part of your recruitment strategy!